ostheperson/pubsub-broadcaster/README.md

 # Pub/Sub Broadcaster

 A simple Go library for fanning out Pub/Sub messages to many clients.
+Following the principle of letting worker crash in a controlled way.

 ## What It Does